TKOR: History

 At the age of 29, Grant Thompson, who was an airline pilot in Farmington, Utah, became deeply interested in studying the way things worked.
 Thompson began tinkering with things and doing random household projects in his spare time.
 Eventually, Thompson realized that his friends were becoming interested in his projects, and had the idea to film some of them and upload them to YouTube.

-In January 2010, he created a YouTube channel with the name "01032010814", the exact date and time Thompson created the channel.
+On January 3, 2010, he created a YouTube channel with the name "01032010814", the exact date and time Thompson created the channel.
 The second video he uploaded to the channel in 2010 was the start of his DIY and life hack videos.

 However, it was not until late 2011 that Thompson began actively pursuing the idea of creating a branded YouTube channel devoted to life hack videos.
 A few years prior, a friend of Thompson's had told him that he was the "King of Random" because of all of the random things he was always involved with.
 Thompson thought this would be a good name for his YouTube channel and started making plans to convert his existing channel to "The King of Random" in early 2012.

 The first video Thompson released under his newly named channel was published on September 6, 2012, and was titled "How to Make Slime (Ninja Turtle Ooze)".

-Prior to releasing his first King of Random video, Thompson had limited video editing experience.
-However, he was determined to create a channel with high quality content, and spent countless hours teaching himself how to film and edit his own videos.
+Prior to releasing the first King of Random video, Thompson had limited video editing experience.
+He purchased the original King of Random metallic ball intro clip from a freelancer in Asia, and started toying around with it on his neighbor's computer in Adobe Premiere.
+He then purchased Adobe Premiere for himself and was determined to create a channel with high quality content, by spending countless hours teaching himself how to film and edit his own videos.

 Due to the early success of his channel, Thompson realized that it had the potential to grow with a steady release of quality content.
 He quickly transformed his basement into a creation studio for many years worth of projects that he had ideas for.
 Thompson continued to produce his own videos for the first couple years of the channel, but due to growing popularity and success, Thompson began to hire additional help with the production side of the channel.

 The King of Random grew so quickly from its inception that Thompson was flying as an airline pilot less and less as time went on and ultimately retired from flying to focus solely on his YouTube channel.